-While snoring is a common problem for many people, it can also be a major sign of other complications that can affect your health.
-It is estimated that more than 80 million people in North America snore while sleeping, which not only affects the quality of their sleep, but that of their loved ones, such as spouses, children, and other family members.
-Luckily, there is a way to treat chronic snoring.
+Although snoring is a common problem for many people, it can also be a sign of other major health complications.
+It is estimated that more than 80 million people in North America snore while sleeping, which not only affects the quality of sleep of the snoring person, but also the quality of sleep of their loved ones and other family members.
+Luckily, there is a way to treat it.

 What causes snoring?